A Gift that Keeps Giving

 Santa is probably stumped.
 There’s only so much improvement that can come from common digitization initiatives that overlook the most important asset to a factory — the people (or elves).
 People make or break a factory’s ability to produce.
 One of the most common production process pain points experienced by CPG and Manufacturing factories is the line changeover.
 Machines are down, and they stay down until the work executed by the people, the physical act of changing the line over, is completed.
 And without the proper solution in place, there’s a huge blindspot in any continuous improvement initiative that gets rolled out because it doesn’t take into consideration the entire process.

 That’s where Parsable really shines.
 We connect workers — to systems, to machines, to each other.
 And because of that, bottlenecks are broken, issues are resolved, and new insights are made available.
-This decreases downtime, increases cross-functional collaboration, and enhances operational oversight, all of which are required to increase production or reduce costs.
+This decreases downtime (check out these interesting stats on downtime), increases cross-functional collaboration, and enhances operational oversight, all of which are required to increase production or reduce costs.

 So give your company, your organization, your team, your people a gift that keeps on giving this holiday season and make your workforce a connected workforce.
 We’ll even talk with you one on one to show you how a mobile collaboration and workflow solution can impact your business.